tp2124/dating-app/docs/notes/mod_3_security.md

 ## Repository Pattern
 * Basic concepts are creating an interface for the client to utilize without having to worry about the implementation.
 It's the basic definition of using an interface to keep code isolated.

+## `dotnet user-secrets`
+* `dotnet user-secrets` allows us to store secrets for DEVELOPMENT ONLY.
+This does not apply to Production.
+While this is cool, for the Production environment, we almost certainly want to use Environment variables.
+### How to Setup `user-secrets`
+1. `dotnet user-secrets init`
+1. `dotnet user-secrets set "Category:Token" "my value"`
+1. `dotnet user-secrets list`

 # Angular

 # Chrome Debugging